 The coronavirus, which is also known as COVID-19, was discovered in China in December 2019.
 Most people who show symptoms have a fever, a cough, and breathing difficulties.
-Over the past few months, the virus has spread worldwide and cases have also been reported in the Netherlands.
+The virus has spread worldwide.
 Measures were subsequently taken in the Netherlands, and therefore in the Groningen province as well, to stem the further spread of the virus.

 - Coronavirus measures